 So, how much your kitchen knife should weigh is a highly personal question, and no answer is the right answer for everyone.
 However, most kitchen pros agree that your kitchen knife should stay in the 6 to 12-ounce range.
 Anything lighter or heavier will produce suboptimal results.

 - MUTI-PURPOSE CHEF KNIFE SET - The Brewin 3pc Professional Kitchen Knife Set comes with 1× chef’s knife, 1× santoku knife, and 1x utility knife and will be your best cooking mate.
-The knife set can easily handle all your daily kitchen tasks as the versatile knives let you enjoy cutting, slicing, chopping, and mincing meat, fruits, vegetables, and more.
-This luxurious Brewin boxed knife set is the best gift for your loved ones.
+The knife set can easily handle all your daily kitchen tasks as the versatile knives let you enjoy cutting, carving, slicing, chopping, and mincing meat, fruits, vegetables, and more.
+This luxurious Brewin boxed carving knife set is the best gift for your loved ones.

 When thinking of finding the most adequate kitchen knife weight, it’s a good idea to keep the following guidelines in mind: